New Mexico Standard 1 Year Residential Lease Agreement Template 1 pdf New Mexico Residential Lease Agreement Template

 7. Tenant Utility Responsibilities – The Lease must list the Tenant’s utility responsibilities.

-8. Mold Disclosure – If there is any known mold or prior testing, the Tenant must sign the mold disclose form.
+8. Mold Disclosure – The Tenant must sign the mold disclosure form if there is any known mold or prior testing.

-9. Notice of Abandonment – Landlord/Property Manager must provide contact info.
+9. Notice of Abandonment – The Landlord/Property Manager must provide contact info.

 10. Notice of the Right to Request a Copy of the Lease – Landlords must give a paper copy of the lease agreement to Tenants (written or oral agreement).
 [7]